Wilderness Medicine Instructors & Staff

 Adam B.

 Through his 25 years of conservation work, Adam has spent extensive time in remote environments including South Sudan, Namibia, Kenya, Tanzania, Niger, and across the western United States.
 He has been a certified Wilderness First Responder since 2009 and a wilderness guide since 2010, leading backcountry trips throughout the North and Central Rockies, the Colorado Plateau, the Mojave Desert, and the Pacific Northwest.
+Adam's passion for teaching and practicing wilderness medicine is rooted in his vast experiences in remote and rugged environments, along with a strong desire to share his knowledge, skills, and confidence with fellow adventurers, empowering them to travel through the wilderness safely.

 Adam currently works as a Natural Resource and Recreation Specialist for the Teanaway Community Forest with the Washington State Department of Natural Resources.
 He holds a PhD in Human Dimensions of Natural Resources, combining academic research with hands-on field experience to support sustainable land and recreation management.